Category Archives: Made for Television

 The premise is ludicrous, the acting way overdone, and all characters are “types” and one-dimensional.

-Having seen the original Lake Placid and Anaconda films (and they were not so great themselves), I was unaware that this is the fifth film for both franchises and is a crossover.
+Having seen the original Lake Placid (1999) and Anaconda (1999) films (and they were not so great themselves), I was unaware that this is the fifth film for both franchises and is a crossover.

 Premiering on the Syfy network in mid-2015, it is a made-for-television feature, and the lack of any real gore is apparent for this reason.

-Robert Englund and Yancy Butler, stars of other installments of the franchise, make return appearances.
-Sadly, no Betty White or Jennifer Lopez (stars of the original Lake Placid and Anaconda respectively) in this one.
+Robert Englund and Yancy Butler, stars of other franchise installments, make return appearances.
+Sadly, this one has no Betty White or Jennifer Lopez (stars of the original Lake Placid and Anaconda, respectively).

-Lake Placid vs. Anaconda is not trying to be great art or necessarily art at all, but rather an idiotic late-night experience.
-I did not rate the film a solid F since it knew what it was and did not try to take itself too seriously, which I respect at least.
+Lake Placid vs. Anaconda is not trying to be great or necessarily art, but rather an idiotic late-night experience.
+I did not rate the film a solid ‘F’ since it knew what it was and did not try to take itself too seriously, which I respect at least.

-The story begins in the middle of the woods near Clear Lake, Maine, as an illegal experiment is occurring inside a truck.
+The story begins in the middle of the woods near Clear Lake, Maine, as an illegal experiment occurs inside a truck.
 The serum is being illegally extracted from a sedated crocodile to sell to a giant corporation for profit.
-Jim Bickerman (played by horror legend Englund) has been paid handsomely to provide information for the plot to happen.

 A villainous corporate schemer is on hand to oversee the events.
-Inevitably, something goes wrong and the crocodile wakes up and gets loose, encountering large anacondas, who are also on the loose.
+Inevitably, something goes wrong and the crocodile wakes up and gets loose, encountering large anacondas, also on the loose.

 From this point, we are introduced to other inane characters that round out the film, including a group of bitchy sorority sisters on their way to Clear Lake presumably to pledge and party, and Sheriff Reba (Yancy Butler) and her bumbling team of police officers.

-Also integral to the story is one of the sorority sister’s (Bethany) fathers, Will, who attempts to help Sheriff Reba rescue everyone from the killer reptiles.
+Also integral to the story is one of the sorority sisters (Bethany) fathers, Will, who attempts to help Sheriff Reba rescue everyone from the killer reptiles.

-Side stories include the laugh out loud pledge attempts by some of the sorority wannabees (one is forced to dig a hole in the sand large enough for her to hide in within 20 minutes), a friendship between the only two sensible girls, Bethany and Margot, a high leveled female executive intent on capturing the serum for riches, and a burgeoning romance between Reba and Will.
+Side stories include the laugh-out-loud pledge attempts by some of the sorority wannabees (one is forced to dig a hole in the sand large enough for her to hide in within twenty minutes), a friendship between the only two sensible girls, Bethany and Margot, a high leveled female executive intent on capturing the serum for riches, and a burgeoning romance between Reba and Will.

 Silly personified, the film is meant to be goofy and the actors play their roles as they are foolishly written.
 There is not a shred of realism to the film and none of the characters have any depth.